 One of the problems I've struggled with is having several characters in one story with names that begin with the same letter.
 I don't know why I do this.
 It could cause unnecessary confusion for my readers and I know better.
 But I still find myself doing this anyway.
 So I end up correcting it during my edit revisions.

-In Promised Blessings I had Evan and Elliot.
+In Highland Blessings I had Evan and Elliot.

-In Faith Endures I had Alyse and Avery.
+In Awakened Redemption I had Alyse and Avery.

 I'm in the process of choosing new names for Faith Endures, but once you begin to think of a character as a certain person, it's hard to give them a new identity--even if their characterization doesn't change.
 You think of the character by that name.
 So try to think of something similar that may still mean the same thing.
 For instance, I'm changing Alyse to Elyse.